e-veal/splunk-practice-lab/SOLUTION.md

 # NAKIA SOLUTION

+This is the solution for the `NAKIA` Implementation Lab.

+## Instructions

 1. Missing data
     - Check IDX to see where log files are going.
 On UF, look for what directories are being monitored in inputs.conf
         - `cd /opt/splunkforwarder/etc/apps/`